Promise of Graph Sparsification and Decomposition for Noise Reduction in QAOA: Analysis for Trapped-Ion Compilations

 \paragraph{Results.}

-Fig. \ref{fig: number-of-pulses-sparsification} shows the fractional reduction $\frac{\nHising(G')}{\nHising(G)}$ using \customnameref{alg: faster-union-of-stars-2} as compared to \textsc{union-of-stars}, plotted against the Max-Cut approximation of $G'$ for $G$.
+Fig. \ref{fig: number-of-pulses-sparsification} shows the fractional reduction $\frac{\nHising(G')}{\nHising(G)}$ using \customnameref{alg: faster-union-of-stars-2} as compared to \unionofstars, plotted against the Max-Cut approximation of $G'$ for $G$.
 Each data point represents one run of the experiment on a specific graph and with specific values of parameters $q$ and $\epsilon_2$.
-For most graphs $G$, we observe over $40\%$ reduction in $\nHising$ value, while still recovering over $90\%$ of the Max-Cut in the original graph for suitable choices of the parameters (e.g., points in purple and blue).
+For most graphs $G$, we observe over $40\%$ reduction in $\nHising$ value, while still recovering over $90\%$ of the Max-Cut in the original graph for suitable choices of the parameters (e.g., points in purple and red).
 Further, there is a clear trade-off in the Max-Cut approximation and the fractional reduction $\frac{\nHising(G')}{\nHising(G)}$; higher reduction necessarily reduces the quality of the approximation.
 There is also a clear dependence on $q$: sparser graphs lead to a greater reduction in $\nHising$ value but obtain poorer approximation.
-Similar results hold for the number of bit flips (Figs. \ref{fig: total-gates-sparsification}).
+Similar results hold for the total number of operations (Fig. \ref{fig: total-gates-sparsification}).

 Similar reductions also hold for the total time of pulses.
 This is shown in Figs. \ref{fig: time-of-pulses-sparsification} and \ref{fig: time-of-pulses-decomposition}; the figures are identical except they are colored by the sparsification parameter $q$ and the decomposition parameter $\epsilon_2$, respectively.
 In Fig. \ref{fig: time-of-pulses-decomposition} observe that decomposition has a significant impact in the reduction of the total time of pulses, while sparsification (Fig. \ref{fig: time-of-pulses-sparsification}) does not have any significant correlation.
-We conclude from Figs.~\ref{fig: number-of-pulses-sparsification}-\ref{fig: time-of-pulses-decomposition} that sparsification reduces the total number of operations while decomposition reduces the total time of pulses.
+We conclude from Figs.~\ref{fig: number-of-pulses-sparsification}-\ref{fig: time-of-pulses-decomposition} that sparsification reduces the total number of operations, while decomposition reduces the total time of pulses.